Martin Kuittinen

-Martin Cristian Kuittinen Zbijewski (born 24 November 1997) is a Finnish-Polish professional footballer who plays as a full-back, wing-back or winger for Zimbru.
+Martin Cristian Kuittinen Zbijewski (born 24 November 1997) is a Finnish professional footballer who plays as a full-back, wing-back or winger for Lokomotiv GO in Bulgarian Second League.

 Early life

 Kuittinen was born in Hanko, Finland, to a Polish mother and a Finnish father, and he holds a dual citizenship of Finland and Poland.

 Career

 At the age of 15, Kuittinen debuted for Finnish side BK-46.
 In 2014, he joined the youth academy of Real Valladolid in the Spanish second tier after trialing for the youth academy of Spanish top flight club Real Madrid.
 Before the second half of 2016–17, he signed for Sintrense in the Portuguese third tier after trialing for German Bundesliga team Werder Bremen.

 Before the 2019 season, Kuittinen signed for Víkingur Ólafsvík in the Icelandic second tier.
-In 2021, he signed for Moldovan top flight outfit Zimbru after trialing for Jagiellonia Białystok in Poland, where he made 5 league appearances and scored 1 goal.
+In 2021, he signed for Moldovan top flight outfit Zimbru after trialing for Jagiellonia Białystok in Poland, where he made 4 league appearances.
 On 22 October 2021, Kuittinen debuted for Zimbru during a 1–2 loss to Dinamo-Auto.
+In April 2023, he joined Norwegian third tier side Vard Haugesund on loan.